VirgilSecurity/virgil-crypto-c/docs/class.md

 type_name:
     This is auto-resolve attribute!
 It is equal to the one of the attributes:
     {interface, api, class}.
 The type_name attribute is optional.

+has_observers:
+    Allows to add observer methods for the dependency.
+The has_observers attribute is optional.
+Its default value is "0".
+It can take one of the following values:

+Value: Meaning:
+0: Property is not observed.
+1: Property is observed so methods "did_setup" and "did_release" must be generated.

 The 'constant' item